My Secret Life as a Spaghetti Coder

 Programmers are wizards.
 We use the keyboard to type our incantations out to produce stuff from nothing but thought.
 We can think things, and make them happen without so much as a thought toward physical materials aside from our keyboards and displays.

-A Wizard in Black Robes
+A Programming Wizard

 I've been wanting to pass down that art for quite a while - especially so now that I've seen the interest it engages.
 So I thought I'd share a list of starting points I've collected with you all.
 Perhaps you've tried one or more of them and can shed some light with your impressions.
 On the flip side, maybe it will spur you to get your own children involved in what you do (or what we do, if you don't happen to practice the craft).